Erika (law): Maritime traffic monitoring and control

 Directive 2002/59/EC established a maritime-vessel monitoring, control, and information system.
-Because 90 percent of the EU's external trade is seaborne, and the ocean trade routes with Europe have notable geographic chokepoints like the Strait of Dover and the Strait of Gibraltar, heavy oceangoing traffic can occur, increasing the risk of an environmental accident.
+Because 90 per cent of the EU's external trade is seaborne, and the ocean trade routes with Europe have notable geographic chokepoints like the Strait of Dover and the Strait of Gibraltar, heavy oceangoing traffic can occur, increasing the risk of an environmental accident.
 Therefore, a traffic monitoring and control system reduces the risk of accidents.

 All ships of 300 gross tonnage and upwards, regardless of cargo, are covered.
 Exceptions are made for warships; fishing vessels, traditional ships, and recreational craft less than 45 m in length, and bunkers below 5,000 tons.

 Ships bound for EU ports must notify the port authority 24 hours in advance, when feasible.
 Ships must have an Automatic Identification System (AIS) and a Voyage Data Recorder (VDR) system (a "black box" for ships, used for accident investigations).

 Dangerous or polluting goods on board a ship must be declared by the shipper to the master or operator of the vessel, who must then in turn provide the information to the authorities.
 The master of a ship is required to immediately report any incident or accident affecting the safety of the ship or other shipping, any sightings of polluting materials or drifting containers, and any situation liable to lead to pollution of EU waters or shores.

 In poor weather, ships may be prevented from leaving port.
 EU member states are required to provide places of refuge for ships in distress.